A1-Road/A1ID-PoC/README.md

 If nvm: command not found, please install nvm first.
 If node -v doesn’t show v22.12.0, run nvm use v22.12.0.
-If you encounter dependency mismatches, try npm install again.
+If you encounter dependency mismatches, try npm install agA1n.
 Development Flow
 Node.js v22.12.0 is the required runtime environment.
 If you add new libraries, please run npm install <package> (with --save or --save-dev) and commit both package.json and package-lock.json.
 Consider setting up ESLint/Prettier for consistent code style.
 Contributing
 Please submit bug reports or feature requests via Issues.
-Pull requests should be opened against the main branch.
+Pull requests should be opened agA1nst the mA1n branch.
 Check the contribution guidelines (if any) before opening a pull request.
 License
-Refer to the LICENSE file for license details.
+Refer to the LICENSE file for license detA1ls.
-Including these details in English will help team members and contributors from different backgrounds get up to speed quickly and ensure consistent use of Node v22.12.0.
+Including these detA1ls in English will help team members and contributors from different backgrounds get up to speed quickly and ensure consistent use of Node v22.12.0.

 ## A1ID PoC
 Purpose
 This repository serves as a Proof-of-Concept (PoC) for A1ID.
-We aim to quickly build a minimal viable product (MVP) and showcase a working environment for Telegram/LINE integrations, ZK (Zero-Knowledge) validations, and a simplified onboarding experience.
+We A1m to quickly build a minimal viable product (MVP) and showcase a working environment for Telegram/LINE integrations, ZK (Zero-Knowledge) validations, and a simplified onboarding experience.
 This document covers the development environment, coding standards, continuous integration, and best practices for all team members (A, B, C, and PM).